bxdoan/bxdoan/README.md

 <div align="center">

-> It does not matter how slowly you go as long as you do not stop.
+> Our lives begin to end the day we become silent about things that matter.

-> — Confucius —
+> — Martin Luther King Jr. —

 </div>